 “To transform health through bold and innovative education, discovery and service.
 Strategic pillars for the school are focused on people, discovery, education, care and service.

-Students must demonstrate a strong foundation of knowledge across core scientific subjects as well as the inter/intrapersonal skills needed to navigate a changing healthcare environment as a physician.
+Students must demonstrate a strong foundation across core scientific subjects and the inter/intrapersonal skills needed to navigate a changing healthcare environment.

 “We will educate a diverse student body in an urban setting and within a culture of inclusion, through high-quality education, clinical excellence, pioneering research, local investment in our community and innovative technology, to prepare physician and biomedical scientific leaders to achieve health and wellness for our society.”